minidomo/dosu/README.md

 node scripts/config-init.js
 ```

-Follow the comments in `config.json` to properly assign values.
+Follow the comments in `config.json` or `config.json.example` to properly assign values.
 Since it's a JSON file, delete the comments once the file is set up.

 3. Build the Godot bindings for C++